TAP-GGC/makeysrace/README.md

 1. **TAP Expo, Apr 28, GGC** – To promote IT field and the TAP program to college students
 2. **Class Workshops** – on Apr 9 and Apr 13 (2 occasions), to promote IT field to non-IT college students

+### Class Workshops

+72 students participated in the 2 class workshops.
+90% of them were non-IT majors, while 10% were IT majors.

 ## Technologies

 1. **Scratch Programming Language**: [Scratch](https://scratch.mit.edu/) is a project of the Lifelong Kindergarten Group at the MIT Media Lab.
 It was created in 2002, and is an interactive programming language that allows users to create interactive stories, games, and animations.